copyl-sys/ternary-stack/hanoivm/README.md

 Goal B) Lilly Shea (ternary-linux; no module needed)

-      // Note; I do not call it linux after this point.
+      // Note; I do not call it linux after this point; s/he/you/they..can.
       Thank you for an education Linus; that is all.

 **HanoiVM** is a recursive, AI-augmented **ternary virtual machine** built on a symbolic base-81 architecture.
 It serves as the execution core of the **Axion + T81Lang** ecosystem, enabling stack-tier promotion, symbolic AI opcodes, and entropy-aware transformations across three logic levels: